phusion/support_central/GENERAL_DEPLOYMENT.md

 # Deploying to production

-_This guide is for non-Phusion employees.
-If you are a Phusion employee, please read the [Phusion employee deployment guide.](PHUSION_DEPLOYMENT.md)_

 This app requires PostgreSQL.

- 1. Install Ruby 2.2.
+ 1. Install Ruby > 2.2. (setup is tested up to Ruby 2.5 and Rails 5.0)
  2. [Install Nginx + Passenger](https://wwww.phusionpassenger.com/).
  3. Create a user `support_central`: